Budget Travel Tips

-In this section we will address some budget travel tips and cover some the fundamental ways to travel cheaply (not just save nickels and dimes), how much it really costs to travel on the cheap, as well as some important travel tips about living this lifestyle.
+In this section, we will address some budget travel tips and cover some of the fundamental ways to travel cheaply (not just save nickels and dimes), how much it really costs to travel on the cheap, as well as some important travel tips about living this lifestyle.

 Make Money While Traveling

 The “secret” to traveling indefinitely, if you want to call it that, is to build your travel fund, embrace budget travel, and lastly, earn money while traveling.
 There are a myriad of ways to do this, and I recommend you start this before you set out to travel because it will allow you to build your travel fund faster and will allow you to continue to earn while traveling.

 The power of a side hustle or freelance work is impossible to dismiss.
 It is the reason why I have been able to travel as long as I have, not because I’m wealthy.
 Don’t miss the interactive calculator for a clearer idea.

 Like I said, I’ve been at this long-term travel thing for a few years now, and part of my side hustle has been through this very travel blog.
 Making money shouldn’t be the main reason you start a blog, but it can be a nice side benefit.